Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 ## Creating boundary conditions

 Boundary conditions are model parameters that do not evolve during the simulation.
-They notably define the continental configuration, topography and bathymetry, pCO2, solar luminosity, orbital configuration etc.
+They notably define the continental configuration, topography and bathymetry, pCO2, solar luminosity, orbital configuration etc. While some of these boundary conditions (pCO2, solar luminosity, orbital parameters) are imposed in file `atmos_params` ([here](https://paleoclim-cnrs.github.io/documentation-model/FOAM/#file-atmos_params)), others (topography/bathymetry, land-sea mask, vegetation) are imposed through a series of specific files included in the directory of boundary conditions (that will be created below).

 ### Slarti boundary conditions